Learn how to start solids with your baby, including the timing of first foods, key nutrients and the methods to feed your baby.

 When my babies were embarking on first foods, the recommendations for doing so were very different.

-At the time, the starting time frame was earlier, there were strict warnings about foods that could cause allergic reaction and therefore to avoid, and the method for feeding was focused on using the spoon.
+At the time, the recommended time frame was earlier.
+There were strict warnings about foods that could cause allergic reaction.
+And the method for feeding was using the spoon.

 Did you know?